-$p{i,k}$ close price of share line k of company i on the Thursday preceding the second Friday of the review month wf{i,k} weight factor of share line k of company i.
+$p{i,k} \hspace{0.5cm}$ close price of share line k of company i on the day preceding the underlying data publication date wf{i,k} weight factor of share line k of company i.

 Replacements: Stocks deleted from the STOXX Global Total Market index are deleted from the STOXX Global Digital Security Index.
 Any deleted stocks are not replaced.